dbosnja/stanovi/README.md

 # caution

-If you use this crawler, please use it in a non-selfish manner, i.e. try to avoid DDoS attacks(keep the CONCURRENT_REQUESTS number below low).
+If you use this crawler, please use it in a non-selfish manner, i.e. try to avoid DDoS attacks(keep the CONCURRENT_REQUESTS number low).